Napi Rock

 Napi Rock (7487 ft) is located in the Lewis Range, Glacier National Park in the U.S. state of Montana.
 Napi Rock is a pinnacle on the eastern end of Singleshot Mountain and is easily seen from Saint Mary, Montana.
-Napi Rock is named for Napioa also known as Nah-pee, a fictional creation myth figure of the Blookfoot who was believed to have created the earth and everything on it.
+Napi Rock is named for Napioa also known as Nah-pee, a fictional creation myth figure of the Blackfoot who was believed to have created the earth and everything on it.